 A comparison of various sources and uses of information and their interaction: merging of data processing, word processing, and communications for optional management decision making.

 IS 2505 APPLICATION PROGRAM DEVELOPMENT

-A study of the physical design, programming, testing and implementation of business information system applications using structured and object-oriented design principles.
+A study of the design, programming, testing and implementation of information system applications using structured and object-oriented design principles.
+Programming logic is covered.
+Same as CS 2505.

 IS 2512 HARDWARE AND SYSTEMS SOFTWARE